plasticmacaroni/bg3-missables/checklist.md

 - [Free](https://bg3.wiki/wiki/Free_the_Artist) the artist
 - Optionally buy the [gloves of thievery](https://bg3.wiki/wiki/Gloves_of_Thievery) before dealing with the Zhentarim
 # Putrid Bog & Riverside Teahouse
-- Explore the place where Kagha met the shadow druids and defeat the attackers (investigate the giant stump)
+- Explore the place where Kagha met the shadow druids and defeat the attackers (investigate the giant stump or you can't complete the relevant quest)
 - Save Mayrina from the hag, exploring the hidden area behind the teahouse's fireplace
 - Meet Astarion's hunter, around the area to the left of the teahouse entrance
 # Underdark